Questions about Color Correction from a New Client

 Any help would be greatly appreciated.

-We suggest you choose to make your images in b/w in the ROES program vs manually.
-Roes will produce a true looking b/w image, whereas doing this in Photoshop will sometimes result in color shifting.
-If you want to do it in Photoshop for a test print, use the desaturate button.
-This will result in your image being denied all color.
+If you use lab-corrected color, we suggest you choose to make your images in b/w in the JDLab2You program vs manually.
+Our lab software will produce a true looking b/w image, whereas doing this in Photoshop will sometimes result in color shifting.
+If you want to do it in Photoshop for a test print, use the desaturate button instead of converting to b/w.
+This will result in a better-looking b/w from Photoshop.

 Please let us know if you have any more questions.